appunite/absence-bot/README.md

 ## Implementation

-In the beginning, we have set specific goals when designing the solution: it needs to be fast, simple and natural.
-We’ve started to think about how we can make the process better and we decided that building chatbot which uses machine learning tools will be the best option and give us possibility to learn new things.
+In the beginning, we have set specific goals when designing the solution: it has to be fast, simple and feel natural.
+We’ve started to think about how we can make the process better and we decided that building chatbot that uses machine learning tools will be the best option that additionally would give us the possibility to extend our knowledge of ML and chatbots.

-This still was a side job project, and we didn't want to spend to much time for development on it.
+We treated this as a side project, and we didn't want to spend too much time on creating it.
 We've decided to iterate fast and use some existing tools.
 The crucial part of any chatbot is [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) (the process of  taking input provided by users and extract meaning/context out of it).
-To solve this problem we’ve used [Dialogflow](https://dialogflow.com), which is simple but advance tool that allows to understand human conversation.
+To solve this challenge we’ve decided to use [Dialogflow](https://dialogflow.com).
+Dialogflow is a simple but advanced tool that allows to capture and interpret human conversation.
 As a web framework we've used [pointfreeco/swift-web](https://github.com/pointfreeco/swift-web).
 It’s nice swift-lang web framework using functional approach.

 We’ve defined 5 general categories of absence:
 * illness: you’re sick and you don’t plan to work at all, you’re are unavailable